fetaro/rbatch/README.md

 About RBatch
 --------------

 RBatch is a ruby-based framework for batch scripts.
-RBatch help to make a batch script such as "data backup" or "proccess start ".
+RBatch help to make batch scripts such as "data backup" or "proccess controll ".

-There are following functions.
+There are following functions:

 * Auto Logging
 * Auto Library Loading